-PROJECTS WHAT IS THIS PROJECT ABOUT?
-AT DRIVES BUDGET (\$000) (EXCLUDIN INFLATION) PROJECTS increased Level of Service Renewal 2018/19 2019/20 2020/21 2021-28 Avenue Road North Stormwater Disposal To address stormwater constraints for Morrinsville industrial land.
+AT DRIVES THIS PROJECT? (%) BUDGET (\$000) (EXCLUDING INFLATION PROJECTS WHAT IS THIS PROJECT ABOUT?
+Growth increased Level of Service Renewal 2018/19 2019/20 2020/21 2021-28 Avenue Road North Stormwater Disposal To address stormwater constraints for Morrinsville industrial land.
 100 860 Increase capacity of the existing stormwater network To complete some work to increase the existing stormwater network where feasible.
 This work is mainly the installation of soakage systems.
 100 100 100 100 700 Tower Rd Development This is to increase the current stormwater retention pond at Tawari Street in Matamata to allow for drainage of the additional growth area in Matamata.
 80 20 400 Eldonwood Development This is to allow for stormwater soakage as a result of the new road constructed linking Hinuera and Station Road in Matamata.
-80 20 100 Renewal of discharge consent To renew existing discharge consent 100 400 Total key capital p projects 1,460 100 100 1,100 Total key capital p projects (including inflation) 1,460 102 104 1,240
+80 20 100 Total key capital p projects 1,460 100 100 700 Total key capital p projects (including inflation) 1,460 102 104 803

-This work has been identified as a growth project to be funded through agreements with developers.
+\\ This work has been identified as a growth project to be funded through agreements with developers.
 This will not impact on rates or the development contributions otherwise payable for development in Morrinsville.